The Clout-Chasing King Who Got Ratioed by a Rock — Modern Paraphrase | nocap.bible

 "Man, if these people were under MY command, I'd remove Abimelech so fast.
 I'd tell him straight up: 'Build up your army and come fight me.'"

 Classic big talk energy.
-Gaal was out here making promises at the function that his resume couldn't cash. 🫠
+Gaal was out here making at the function that his resume couldn't cash. 🫠

 Zebul Plays Double Agent 🕵️

 Here's where it gets messy.
-Zebul — the actual ruler of Shechem and Abimelech's guy on the ground — heard Gaal's whole speech and was HEATED.
+Zebul — the actual ruler of and guy on the ground — heard Gaal's whole speech and was HEATED.
 But instead of confronting him, Zebul went full snake mode.

 He secretly sent messengers to Abimelech: